Cloud-Nick/Secure-serverless-url-shortener-aws/README.md

-# Secure Serverless URL Shortener
+🚀 Secure Serverless URL Shortener

-This project is a serverless web application built on AWS that allows authenticated users to generate shortened URLs.
+This project is a serverless web application built on AWS that allows authenticated users to generate and use shortened URLs.

-The goal of this project is to explore how serverless services can be combined to create a secure, scalable, and observable cloud application.
+The goal of this project is to demonstrate how core AWS services can be combined to build a secure, scalable, and production-style application without managing traditional servers.

-## Architecture Overview
+🧠 Architecture Overview

 The application is built using the following AWS services:

-- **AWS Lambda** – handles application logic

-- **API Gateway** – exposes HTTPS endpoints for the API

-- **DynamoDB** – stores shortened URL mappings

-- **Amazon Cognito** – provides authentication and user management

-- **CloudWatch** – logging and monitoring for application visibility

-This architecture removes the need for traditional servers and allows the application to scale automatically.

-## Project Goals

-This project focuses on several core cloud engineering concepts:

-- Building a **serverless application architecture**

-- Implementing **authentication and authorization**

-- Applying **least-privilege IAM policies**

-- Adding **logging and monitoring** for operational visibility

-- Understanding **scalable cloud design patterns**

-## High-Level Workflow

-1. A user authenticates using **Amazon Cognito**.

-2. The user submits a long URL through an **API Gateway endpoint**.

-3. The request triggers an **AWS Lambda function**.

-4. The Lambda function generates a shortened URL and stores the mapping in **DynamoDB**.

-5. When the shortened URL is accessed, another Lambda function retrieves the original URL and redirects the user.

-## Security Considerations

-Security practices explored in this project include:

-- Least-privilege IAM roles for Lambda functions

-- Authentication through Amazon Cognito

-- Logging and monitoring with CloudWatch

-- API Gateway authorization

-## Monitoring and Observability

-Operational visibility is provided through:

-- **CloudWatch Logs** for Lambda execution logs

-- **CloudWatch Metrics** for monitoring API usage and errors

-- Alerts for abnormal activity or failures

-## Future Improvements

-Planned improvements include:

-- Adding rate limiting and abuse protection

-- Implementing infrastructure deployment using Terraform or CloudFormation

-- Adding a simple frontend interface

-- Implementing custom domain support

-## Learning Outcomes

-Through this project I am gaining hands-on experience with:

-- serverless application design

-- AWS security and identity management

-- cloud monitoring and logging

-- designing scalable cloud architectures
+AWS Lambda – handles backend application logic
+API Gateway / Lambda Function URL – exposes HTTPS endpoints DynamoDB – stores URL mappings
+Amazon Cognito – handles user authentication and session management CloudWatch – provides logging and monitoring

+This serverless architecture eliminates the need for infrastructure management and automatically scales based on usage.

+🎯 Project Goals

+This project focuses on building practical cloud engineering skills, including:

+Designing and implementing a serverless architecture Integrating authentication using Amazon Cognito Applying least-privilege IAM principles
+Implementing logging and monitoring for visibility Understanding scalable and event-driven system design 🔄 High-Level Workflow
+A user signs in via Amazon Cognito
+The frontend sends a request to create a short URL
+The request triggers an AWS Lambda function
+The Lambda function generates a unique short ID and stores it in DynamoDB When a short URL is accessed, a Lambda function retrieves the original URL The user is redirected to the original destination
+🔐 Security Considerations

+This project incorporates several foundational security practices:

+Least-privilege IAM roles for all Lambda functions Authentication and access control using Amazon Cognito Controlled API access through Gateway / Function URL configuration Logging for auditing and debugging
+📊 Monitoring & Observability

+Operational visibility is implemented using:

+CloudWatch Logs – for Lambda execution and debugging CloudWatch Metrics – for tracking usage and errors Basic monitoring to identify failures and abnormal behavior 🛠️ Future Improvements

+Planned enhancements include:

+Custom domain support for cleaner short URLs
+Rate limiting and abuse protection
+Infrastructure as Code (Terraform or CloudFormation) Improved frontend user experience
+Analytics (click tracking, usage metrics)
+📚 Learning Outcomes

+Through this project, I am gaining hands-on experience with:

+Serverless application design
+AWS identity and access management
+Cloud monitoring and debugging
+Building scalable, event-driven systems